css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 Let's pull back the curtain and demystify how I calculate final grade!
 -->

-* In this course, "Satisfactory" is equivalent to a B+.
-So if you earned "Satisfactory" on every assignment for every rubric element, at the end of the quarter you would earn a B+.
+* In this course, "Good" is equivalent to a B+.
+So if you earned "Good" on every assignment for every rubric element, at the end of the quarter you would earn a B+.
-* If you earn a combination of "Satisfactory" and "Excellent" scores you are looking at the difference between a B+ and an A-, or an A- and an A.
+* If you earn a combination of "Good" and "Excellent" scores you are looking at the difference between a B+ and an A-, or an A- and an A.
-* If you earn a combination of "Satisfactory" and "Needs Improvement" scores, then you might be somewhere between a B+ and a B or lower.
+* If you earn a combination of "Good" and "Needs Improvement" scores, then you might be somewhere between a B+ and a B or lower.
 * Etc. etc.

 Historically, the majority of students in the class earn a B+ or higher.